oneaudit/nuclei-dast-templates/README.md

           - "(proxy)"
 ```

 📚 Nuclei is "fooled" as such template will result in only **ONE request**.
-The internal proxy adds a random User-Agent before sending the request or forwarding it.
+The internal proxy adds a random User-Agent before sending the request or forwarding it to another proxy.

 **Template Filtering**

 As of the time of writing, nuclei template "preconditions" are only available to fuzzing templates.
 Moreover, they are limited as some variables are not available in the DSL instruction block.

-Preconditions should be used to limit the number of requests by only analyzing responses matching the precondition.
+Preconditions should be used to limit the number of requests by only allowing some paths.

-For instance, inside `source-map-js.yaml`, we will only inspect JavaScript files to see if they contain `sourceMappingURL=`.
+For instance, in `source-map-js.yaml`, we only inspect JavaScript files to see if they contain `sourceMappingURL=`.

 ```yaml
   - pre-condition: